top of page

 Objectives

-Connect Genomics experts from Brazil, Germany and other countries working on emblematic Neotropical species.
+Link genomics researchers from Brazil, Germany, and beyond working on Neotropical species.

 Join our contact list!